ONLYOFFICE/DocumentServer/ROADMAP.md

 This is an updated and corrected version of the roadmap.
 We also reserve the right to change it when necessary.

+## Version 7.5

+### All editors

+* Working on RTL in the editors core
+* The ability to sign a file in the web version
+* Switching to the common history for all editors
+* Advanced settings for the `AutoCorrect` feature
+* Work with styles and hidden styles
+* New types of charts
+* The ability to add words to the dictionary for spell checking in the web version
+* Support for SVG

+### Forms

+* Improvement of form fields.
+Advanced settings
+* Field templates.
+Working on new fields
+* Filling in forms by roles.
+Signing forms.
+Application for signing

+### Document Editor

+* Development of automatic hyphenation

+### Spreadsheet Editor

+* Support for `Undo` in the Fast co-editing mode
+* Inserting images into headers/footers
+* New types of formulas
+* The ability to display only formulas in cells
+* The ability to save spreadsheets to the .csv format with a separator which differs from comma
+* The `Show details` feature for working with a Pivot Table.
+Improvement of the ability to open data on a new sheet by double-clicking a value in a Pivot Table
+* Autocompletion for days of the week and months when stretching a cell value

+### Presentation Editor

+* New types of animations and transitions

+### PDF Viewer

+* Support for the PDF forms.
+Annotations

+### Server

+* Support for mssql, oracle, and other databases

+### Desktop Editors

+* Preview when opening csv and autodetection of encoding and separators
+* Opening the HTML files in different types of editors depending on the file contents (instead of using Document Editor only)

+### Mobile editors

+* Support for protection
+* Working on the common engine for the native part of mobile applications.
+The ability to download sdk on Android and edit files on portals natively, instead of using the mobile web version

 ## Version 7.4

 ### All editors